robocorp/example-playwright-web-store-order-processor/README.md

 See https://robocorp.com/docs/development-howtos/browser/playwright for an in-depth look into the library itself.

-Why use playwright based Browser library?
+Why use Playwright based Browser library?
 - Implicit retrying on Getters
-- More conscise API
+- More concise API

-- Speed:
-  - Context and Page abstractions, enabling multi-login and multi-tab automation without multiple browsers
+- Execution speed through Context and Page abstractions, enabling multi-login and multi-tab automation without multiple browsers